-Bilberry contains chromium and could increase the risk of chromium poisoning when taken with other chromium-containing herbs and supplements such as brewer's yeast, cascara, or horsetail.
+- Bilberry contains chromium and could increase the risk of chromium poisoning when taken with other chromium-containing herbs and supplements.
+Some of these herbs and supplements include brewer's yeast, cascara, and horsetail.

-Bilberry leaves might decrease blood sugar.
+- Bilberry leaves might decrease blood sugar.
 Taking bilberry leaves along with other herbs that can lower blood sugar might cause your blood sugar to go too low.
-Herbs that might lower blood sugar include devil's claw, fenugreek, garlic, guar gum, horse chestnut, Panax ginseng, psyllium, Siberian ginseng, and others.
+Other herbs that might lower blood sugar include devil's claw, fenugreek, garlic, guar gum, horse chestnut, Panax ginseng, psyllium, Siberian ginseng, and others.

 - The typical dose of the dried, ripe berries: 20-60 grams daily.
 People also drink a type of tea made from 5-10 grams (1-2 teaspoons) of the mashed berries.

 - A dose of 160 mg of bilberry extract taken twice daily has been used in people with diseased retinas.